 Policy 204.13 College Credit Plus Program

-Advanced Standing Prior to participating in the Program, a Student shall be provided with specific information and counseling designed to make the Student aware of the possible risks and benefits of the Program.
-The School shall provide information on the program to Students in the grades prior to the years of eligibility on or before March 1, at minimum, through a notice provided to Students annually (see Appendix 204.13-B).
-Beginning with the 2016-2017 school year, such notice shall be given to Students in grades 6 through 11 on or before February 1.
+Prior to participating in the Program, a Student shall be provided with specific information and counseling designed to make the Student aware of the possible risks and benefits of the Program.
+The School shall provide information on the program to Students in the grades prior to the years of eligibility on or before February 1, at minimum, through a notice provided to Students annually (see Appendix 204.13-B).
 All communications sent to Students and Parent(s) related to academic planning shall include information on the Program.
 Information shall also be made available on the School’s website.

 Policy 204.14 Career Advising & Student Success Plans